smqanpk/Digital-Twin-MVP/README.txt

     (CARTO) — these are free, no API key required, suitable for an internal demo
-  - Two Google Fonts (Space Grotesk, IBM Plex Mono) Everything else (your site data, the digital twin rig, the network diagram, search, and the ticker) runs entirely client-side with zero external calls.
-If your organisation blocks any of the above domains on the corporate network, open the page from a connection that allows them (or swap in your organisation's preferred internal tile server / font hosting — ask whoever maintains this for you to point styles.css and index.html at internal equivalents).
+  - Two Google Fonts (Space Grotesk, IBM Plex Mono) Everything else (site data, the digital twin rig, the network diagram, search, and the ticker) runs entirely client-side with zero external calls.

 KNOWN LIMITATIONS (BY DESIGN, FOR AN MVP)